What is it?

-Poaching is surrounded by romantic myths which just aren't true.
+Poaching is surrounded by romantic myths that just aren't true.
 Poachers are not poor people trying to feed their families.
 In fact, putting food on the table is one of the least common motives for poaching.
 Poachers kill for the thrill of killing, to lash out at wildlife laws, or for profit.
 They kill wildlife any way, time and place they can.
 Poaching rings can be well organized and extremely profitable.
-In a nutshell, poachers are criminals and should be dealt with as criminals.
+In a nutshell, poachers are criminals and should be dealt with as such.

 How the Program Works

 Calls on the Operation Game Thief hotline (toll-free within Colorado at 1-877-COLO-OGT or Verizon cell phone users can dial #OGT) , or via e-mail - firstname.lastname@example.org - are taken in the Denver CPW headquarters.
-All information about the poaching incident is taken and the caller is assigned a code number;
+All information about the poaching incident is taken and the caller is assigned a code number

-If a poacher is arrested or issued a citation on the basis of information provided by a caller, a reward is authorized;
+If a poacher is arrested or issued a citation on the basis of information provided by a caller, a reward is authorized.

-Rewards can be paid in cash and the pay-off is arranged to protect the anonymity of the caller;
+Rewards can be paid in cash and the pay-off is arranged to protect the anonymity of the caller.

 Rewards will be paid only if the informant states that a reward is desired prior to any investigation.
 Actually, most wildlife enthusiasts don't want a reward -- they just want the criminals stopped!